 James (as he prefers to be called), graduated from Sarah Lawrence College in 1999 and entered Virginia Theological Seminary the following fall.
 Upon his graduation in 2002 from seminary, James began his ordained ministry as the Associate Rector at St. Paul’s Episcopal Church in Naples, FL.
 He was called to be the Rector at St. Andrew the Fisherman in Mayo, MD in 2005.

 In 2009, he resigned from his position as Rector to continue his education and an expansion of his ministry.
 He entered Eastern Mennonite University, in Harrisonburg, VA, a university renowned for its conflict transformation expertise.
 There his coursework included, among other things, managing congregational change and conflict and interfaith peacebuilding.
 He completed his studies in December 2010 with a Masters degree in Conflict Transformation and Peacebuilding.
-James now has a consulting practice helping congregations through issues of change or conflict and coaching organizational leaders; yet he retains a love and devotion to parish ministry, including preaching, teaching and celebration of the Holy Eucharist.
+James now has a consulting practice helping congregations through issues of change or conflict and coaching organizational leaders; yet he retains a love and devotion to parish ministry including preaching, teaching, and celebration of the Holy Eucharist.
 In August 2019, he also began serving St. Andrew's Episcopal School as its Acting Chaplain to the Middle and Upper Schools.
-His position on the staff of St. James’ allows him to be actively involved in parish life as a priest while engaging in his consulting practice.
+His position on the staff of St. James’ allows him to ground his priestly ministry in parish life while engaging in other domains of ministry.

 James possesses particular enthusiasm for social justice, pastoral care, and liturgical and spiritual leadership.
 He had served in the Diocese of Maryland on the Bishop Transition Committee and the Diocesan Council, and on the Bishop Search Committee for the Diocese of Easton.
 He now serves on the Diocese of Washington's Diocesan Council.
-He lives in Potomac with his wife, Maggie, and his three young children: Jimmy, Joseph, and Helen.
+He lives in Potomac with his wife Maggie and their four children: Jimmy, Joseph, Helen, and Raha.